DenysDziubenko/JS/backbone/todosList/readme.md

-# Simple todoMVC example using the Backbone.js, Backbone.localStorage and RequireJS
+# Simple todoMVC example using the Backbone.js, Backbone.localStorage.js and require.js